comit-network/RFCs/RFC-001-BAM.md

 ###### type

-A machine-friendly identifier for this type of error
+A machine-friendly identifier for this type of error.

 ###### message